 - Members of the Tribe of Benjamin were readmitted to the community (Judges 19-21)

-- King Hosea, the king of the Northern Kingdom, removed the restrictions of King Jereboam prohibiting the northerners to make pilgrimages to Jerusalem.
+- King Hosea, the king of the Northern Kingdom, removed the restrictions of King Jeroboam that prohibited the northerners from making pilgrimages to Jerusalem.

 - The Romans permitted the Jews to bury their dead who fell at Beitar.